Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Conclusion

 This work introduces an approach that allows the extension of null-space projections for fairness to the more general case of kernel methods for regression with continuous protected attributes.
 We term this setting ``continuous fairness'' which is often neglected within the ML community (\Cref{sec:soc_imp}).
 Our approach is model and task agnostic as it directly depends on the kernel matrix allowing for a natural extension to unseen data.

-We empirically demonstrate that our approach is suited for the application of different regression strategies using the \textit{same} kernel matrix.
-This yields competitive and in case of our newly introduced approach for fair Support Vector Regression with continuous protected attributes (``SVR-FKD'') improved performance.
+We empirically demonstrate that our approach is suited for the application of different regression strategies using the transformed kernel matrix.
+This yields competitive performance and, in the case of our newly introduced approach for fair Support Vector Regression with continuous protected attributes (``SVR-FKD''), improved performance.